 This is the second post in our “blogging from the VMworld show floor” series, covering the most common questions we get at VMworld.
 The most popular question today is, “How does Zerto’s Virtual Replication (ZVR) compare to VMWare’s Site Recovery Manager (SRM)?”

-The best answer to this question is actually a deep dive written by VCP and vExpert David Davis entitled “Comparison: Zerto vs. Site Recovery Manager (SRM) & vSphere Replication” on his site, virtualizationsoftware.com.
+The best answer to this question is actually a deep dive on ActualTech Media entitled “Comparison: Zerto vs. Site Recovery Manager (SRM) & vSphere Replication” on his site, virtualizationsoftware.com.

-David goes through the impact virtualization has had on disaster recovery, and gets into a bit of the history there.
-Then he goes on to review the replication options VMWare supports, namely vSphere replication which can be used with or without Site Recovery Manager (SRM) also from VMWare, or the use of SRM with Array-based replication products from a storage provider.
-He provides a clear chart of the differences between the products and their use cases.
+The article goes through the impact virtualization has had on disaster recovery, and gets into a bit of the history there.
+Then it goes on to review the replication options VMWare supports, namely vSphere replication which can be used with or without Site Recovery Manager (SRM) also from VMWare, or the use of SRM with Array-based replication products from a storage provider.
+A clear chart of the differences between the products and their use cases is provided.

 Zerto provides replication at the hypervisor level that also provides automation of failovers and recoveries.
 The administration is very straightforward with Zerto since there is no need to coordinate with other components to perform successfully.

 Download this comparison paper for more details about the key differentiators of Zerto Versus Legacy Disaster Recovery.